Autodesk/civilconnection/README.md

 Currently there are some limitations with CPython and an investigation on how to migrate CivilPython is undergioing.
 Stay tuned for more updates."

-If there is an older versions of CivilPython installed on the machine it will continue to work.
+If there is an older version of CivilPython installed on the machine it will continue to work.

 ## How to use
 See ./Doc/Linear Structures Workflow Guide.pdf